The Good, the Bad and the Ugly: Re-evaluation

 Despite the initial negative reception by some critics, the film has since accumulated very positive feedback.
 It is listed in Time's "100 Greatest Movies of the Last Century" as selected by critics Richard Corliss and Richard Schickel.
 The Good, the Bad and the Ugly has been described as European cinema's best Western, and Quentin Tarantino has called it "the best-directed film of all time" and "the greatest achievement in the history of cinema".
 This was reflected in his votes for the 2002 and 2012 Sight & Sound magazine polls, in which he voted for The Good, the Bad and the Ugly as his choice for the best film ever made.
-Its main music theme from the soundtrack is regarded by Classic FM as one of the most iconic themes of all time.
+Its main theme from the soundtrack is regarded by Classic FM as one of the most iconic themes of all time.
 Variety magazine ranked the film number 49 on their list of the 50 greatest movies.
 In 2002, Film4 held a poll of the 100 Greatest Movies, on which The Good, the Bad and the Ugly was voted in at number 46.
 Premiere magazine included the film on their 100 Most Daring Movies Ever Made list.
 Mr. Showbiz ranked the film #81 on its 100 Best Movies of All Time list.

 Empire magazine added The Good, the Bad and the Ugly to their Masterpiece collection in the September 2007 issue, and their poll of "The 500 Greatest Movies", The Good, the Bad and the Ugly was voted in at number 25.
 In 2014, The Good the Bad and the Ugly was ranked the 47th greatest film ever made on Empires list of "The 301 Greatest Movies Of All Time" as voted by the magazine's readers.
 It was also placed on a similar list of 1000 movies by The New York Times.
 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 The Good, The Bad and the Ugly placed 52nd on their list.
 An article on the BBC website considers the 'lasting legacy of the film, and describes the trio scene as "one of the most riveting and acclaimed feature films sequences of all time".